Randomblock1/randomblock1.github.io/_posts/2022-05-08-lhr-full-unlock.md

 ## The Future

 While this is great and all, Eth 2.0 is coming quite soon, and it will switch ETH from Proof of Work to Proof of Stake.
 So if you mine Ethereum for a living, I wouldn't go out and buy LHR cards.
 Unless you want to mine some other coin like Conflux, which is actually quite profitable (I mined this when I got a LHR card).

+Additionally, as more people download and use the LHR bypass, the [ETH Network difficulty](https://2miners.com/eth-network-difficulty) will probably increase, meaning you'll earn less per hash.
+That shouldn't be too much of a concern, though, because more hashes still means more shares.